How to do it

 - For border perennials and annuals, trim away the old flowers, generally cutting back to a bud or leaf

-- Some hardy geraniums, delphiniums and lupins produce a second flush of flowers if cut back close to ground level.
-This is known as the Chelsea Chop, as it is carried out at the end of May, at the time of the RHS Chelsea Flower Show.
+- Some hardy geraniums, delphiniums and lupins produce a second flush of flowers if cut back close to ground level after flowering.
 Others, such as lady’s mantle and oriental poppies, can still be cut back near ground level but, usually, only produce fresh foliage

 - Gently snap off the faded flowers of roses, breaking the stalk just below the head (rather than cutting just above a leaf, as the snapping method results in more blooms being produced more quickly on repeat-flowering cultivars)